JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `privateKey`
 {#signPlugin-privateKey}

-Encoded private key in the PEM format.
+Specifies the encoded private key in the PEM format.
-Refers to `key` CLI option.
+Corresponds to the `key` CLI option.

 {style="narrow"}
 Type